Bolaji Egbewale, PhD

-Dr. Egbewale is a Senior Lecturer in Biostatistics in the Department of Community Medicine, Ladoke Akintola University of Technology, (LAUTECH) Ogbomoso, Nigeria where he teaches modules in Medical statistics and Research methodology across a wide range of undergraduate and post graduate programmes.
+Dr. Egbewale is an Associate Professor in Biostatistics in the Department of Community Medicine, Ladoke Akintola University of Technology, (LAUTECH) Ogbomoso, Nigeria where he teaches modules in Medical statistics and Research methodology across a wide range of undergraduate and post graduate programmes.
 He has supervised several undergraduate and postgraduate students, authored and co-authored many research articles that are already published in peer-review medical journals.
 He obtained his PhD degree in Biostatistics from the University of Keele, United Kingdom.

 His Research interest includes Design and Statistical Methods in Clinical trials; Epidemiology; Evaluation of Public Health Interventions; Statistical Modelling; HIV; Malaria; Tuberculosis; Maternal and Child Health.

 HONOURS AND AWARDS